scktech/campusjams.github.io/index.md

 * Encryption/decryption key would be impressive to implement.
 * Filtering directory to find specific users would be nice.
 * In-house messaging would be nice to have.
+* App is very basic and lacks depth and complexity; very similar to an image generator rather than a secure communication feature.